khmuhtadin/khaisa-product-exporter/TROUBLESHOOTING.md

 ---

-**Pro Tip**: Setelah WooCommerce diaktifkan, refresh halaman admin WordPress untuk melihat menu muncul.
+**Pro Tip**: After activating WooCommerce, refresh the WordPress admin page to see the menu appear.